hirosystems/clarinet/README.md

 ### Execute a test suite

-Clarinet provides a testing harness based on Deno that can allow you to create automated unit tests or pseudo-integration tests using Typescript.
+Clarinet provides a testing harness based on Deno that can enable you to create automated unit tests or pseudo-integration tests using Typescript.

 ```bash
 $ clarinet test
 ```

+For more information on how to create unit tests using Typescript, see the [Writing Unit Tests Using Typescript](https://www.youtube.com/watch?v=Z4YEHUxHWuE&list=PL5Ujm489LoJaAz9kUJm8lYUWdGJ2AnQTb&index=7) YouTube video.

-When you use `clarinet contract new foo` to create a new contract, clarinet will automatically create a unit test file for this new contract, _tests/foo_test.ts_.
-Other files under the _tests/_ directory following the Deno test naming convention will also be included:
+When you use the `clarinet contract new foo` command to create a new contract, Clarinet will automatically create a unit test file for this new contract, `tests/foo_test.ts`.
+Other files under the `tests/_ directory` following the Deno test naming convention will also be included:

 - named test.{ts, tsx, mts, js, mjs, jsx, cjs, cts},
 - or ending with .test.{ts, tsx, mts, js, mjs, jsx, cjs, cts},